Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Related work

 Due to the limitations mentioned above, volunteer computing works best for tasks that can be split into many independent chunks.
 A single Folding@home task is to run a physical simulation of a protein for a specified number of frames.
 Together, volunteers can perform hundreds of thousands of concurrent tasks and only need to communicate with the server to submit their results.
 Other projects like SETI@home and Einstein@home follow a similar pattern.

-Based on the existing volunteer computing projects, we design Learning@home for the following usage scenario: \begin{itemize} \item \textbf{Large pool of weak computers:} the infrastructure consists of $10^3 \sim 10^6$ of heterogeneous desktop PCs\footnote{More specifically, 2 -- 8 CPU cores, 4 -- 16GB RAM, and a single gaming/video editing GPU with 2 -- 12GB of memory and 0.2 -- 0.8x the floating-point performance of a Tesla V100.}; \item \textbf{Communication over IP:} nodes communicate with speed and reliability of a home internet connection;\footnote{We assume 20 -- 250ms latency and 10 -- 100Mbps throughput, $0.33\%$ packet loss based on \citet{li2017case}} \item \textbf{Frequent node failures:} a compute node may fail to process a task for a variety of reasons.
-We expect 5--20\% of computers to have at least one failure a day. \end{itemize}
+Based on the existing volunteer computing projects, we formulate the following usage scenario: \begin{itemize}[leftmargin=*] \item \textbf{Large pool of weak computers:} the infrastructure consists of $10^3 \sim 10^6$ heterogeneous PCs\footnote{Typical specifications: 2--8 CPU cores, 4--16GB RAM, and a single customer-grade GPU with 2--12GB of memory and 4--14 float32 TFLOPS (based on \url{https://pcpartpicker.com} and \url{https://techpowerup.com})}; \item \textbf{Communication:} nodes communicate with speed and reliability of a home internet connection\footnote{We assume 20--250ms latency and 100Mbps symmetric bandwidth, $0.33\%$ packet loss based on \cite{speedtest,li2017case}}; \item \textbf{Frequent node failures:} a compute node may fail to process a task for a variety of reasons.
+We expect 5--20\% of computers to have at least one failure a day under normal operating conditions. \end{itemize}